taba90/camel-ogc-simple-features/README.md

 # camel-ogc-simple-features

-A library to integrate [GeoTools](https://www.geotools.org/) DataStores in a Camel route.
+A library to integrate [GeoTools](https://www.geotools.org/) DataStores and ECQL support in a Camel route.
 It allows to use the GeoTools SimpleFeatureCollection and SimpleFeatureIterator API to route and process messages in Camel.
+Moreover it permits to use ECQL expressions and filter as Camel expressions and predicates.

 ## BUILD